Primary

 Curl up with both legs, then remove one leg from the pad and lower slowly with just the working leg.
 Take 4-5 seconds to lower.
 Alternate which leg does the eccentric each rep, or complete all reps on one side then switch.

-Want Eccentric Leg Curl in your program?
+See where Eccentric Leg Curl fits in your weekly plan

 Set up on lying or seated curl machine.